refraction-ray/iastu-hpc2-manual/administrators/history/setup.md

 * python packages install and jupyter configure (continuing work) (no need to install before any roles)
 * spack packages install by specs and spack env maintenance (continuing work) (no need to install before any roles)
 * sacctmgr cluster, qos and account add (continuing work for advanced scenario, minimum setup required before **user roles** after slurm roles)
+* two line of commands to final set up ELK stack on master (should find some more elegant way in the future)